Back

 What This Means

 Combined with the per-tree heights we published last month, each tree now has an identity, a location, and a height — all from a single camera-drone flight.
-The building blocks of a per-tree inventory.
+This is the foundation of a per-tree inventory.

-Count accuracy at the stand level is tighter than the per-tree numbers suggest.
-The slight undercount bias (the model misses more than it hallucinates) means stems-per-hectare tracks ground truth closely, and the errors that remain are concentrated in subcanopy and dense adjacency — conditions where even field crews disagree.
+At the stand scale, aggregation dampens some of the variance, so realized count accuracy is slightly better than the per-tree statistics imply.
+Despite a small undercount bias (the model misses trees more often than it hallucinates them), stems per hectare tracks ground truth closely, and the remaining errors are concentrated in subcanopy stems and tightly adjacent trees — conditions where even field crews may disagree.

-When per-flight cost drops by two orders of magnitude, you stop inventorying stands once every five years and start tracking individual trees over time.
+With per-flight costs orders of magnitude lower than ground surveys, inventory shifts from a once-every-five-years exercise to repeated monitoring of individual trees over time.
 Growth, mortality, storm damage, thinning response — tree by tree, flight by flight.

 What's Next

-If you manage timberland or run a consulting forestry practice, we'd like to show you what this looks like on your stands.
+If you manage timberland or run a consulting forestry practice, we'd welcome the chance to show you what this looks like on your stands.

 michael@coolant.earth · Schedule a call